This is an official version.

 (2) A pharmacist who adapts a prescription under subsection (1) may do the following:

-(a) change the dosage form of the prescription;
+(a) change the brand of the prescribed drug;

-(c) change the quantity of the drug prescribed;
+(e) change the regimen of the prescribed drug.

 A pharmacist authorized under section 4 may substitute a drug within a defined therapeutic class with another drug which would have, in the opinion of the pharmacist, an equivalent therapeutic effect in order to meet the therapeutic needs of the person for whom the drug has been prescribed.